scalatra/scalatra-book/src/_37_logging.md

       "ch.qos.logback" % "logback-classic" % "1.0.0" % "runtime"

-In your servlet or filter class, you can do something like this:
+In your servlet or filter class:

 {pygmentize:: scala}